Hundreds gather outside Capitol to hear Gaetz, Trump Jr. criticize Cheney

-CHEYENNE – Hundreds of residents gathered in front of the Wyoming State Capitol on Thursday to protest Congresswoman Liz Cheney’s vote to impeach former President Donald Trump earlier this month, an event that culminated with a speech from one of her most outspoken critics, U.S. Rep. Matt Gaetz, R-Fla., and a phone call from the ex-president's son.
+CHEYENNE – Hundreds of residents gathered in front of the Wyoming State Capitol on Thursday to protest Congresswoman Liz Cheney’s recent vote to impeach former President Donald Trump, an event that culminated with a speech from one of her most outspoken critics, U.S. Rep. Matt Gaetz, R-Fla., and a phone call from the ex-president's son.

 The event, which was organized partially by a Wyoming state lawmaker, came a couple weeks after Cheney joined nine other Republican representatives in voting to impeach Trump for his role in inciting the Jan.
 6 riot at the U.S. Capitol.
 With many donning Trump hats and flags, the crowd of more than 400 began to gather around noon, with patriotic country music blaring near the front steps.